influxdata/docs-v2/content/influxdb/v2.1/notebooks/overview.md

 ### Local or UTC timezone

-Click the timezone dropdown list to select a timezone to use for the notebook.
+Click the timezone drop-down list to select a timezone to use for the notebook.
 Select either the local time (default) or UTC.

 ### Time range